Eliseo Rio Jr.: Department of Information and Communications Technology

 Rio was appointed as Undersecretary for Special Concerns of the Department of Information and Communications Technology and was sworn in on September 13, 2016.
 As undersecretary, he was in charge of the formulation of policies, planning and programming of cybersecurity and emergency communications, the implementation of strategic programs and projects and regional operations.
 He also held various supervisory roles in agencies like the Cybercrime Investigation Coordination Center, the National Privacy Commission and the Commission on Elections Advisory Council, as well as overseeing duties regarding the participation of the DICT in the activities of the National Disaster Risk Reduction and Management Council.
 On October 10, 2017, following the resignation of Rodolfo Salalima as DICT Secretary, he was appointed officer-in-charge of the department on the instructions of President Duterte.
 Rio was then elevated to acting secretary of the department on May 8, 2018.
 He took his oath of office at the Sandiganbayan on May 11.
 Plans and programs of the DICT under his leadership were the implementation of policies to increase Internet speed while keeping costs low, improvement of e-governance to reduce queues and lines at government offices, programs such as the Technology for Education, Employment, Entrepreneurs, and Economic Development (Tech4ED) and the development of a high-speed information highway involving Bases Conversion and Development Authority and Facebook.

 His term as officer-in-charge of the department ended after former-Senator Gringo Honasan took his oath of office as DICT Secretary on July 1, 2019.

 Private sector

 Rio was an independent member of the board of Bayan Telecommunications from November 2004 to January 2006.
 From February 2006 to January 2007, he was the chairman of the board of NextMobile, formerly Nextel Philippines.
 From 2007, he was a consultant to Globe and Teodoro N. Romasanta Inc. (TNRI).
 He was also president of Trufone from March 2014.
 In August 2016, Rio tendered his resignation as a member of the board of directors of Now Corporation citing "possible conflict of interest" as the reason for resignation.

+Petitions for an investigation of the 2022 Philippine presidential election

+In the aftermath of the 2022 Philippine presidential election, Rio and two others later submitted petitions to the Supreme Court of the Philippines and the Philippine Commission on Elections itself, to pave the way for an investigation of the results of the election, in order to put to rest lingering doubts about its credibility.